zapier/zapier-platform-cli/README-source.md

 Your App takes the input data we provide (if any), makes the necessary HTTP calls, and returns the relevant data, which gets fed back into Zapier.

+### CLI vs the Developer Platform

+From a user perspective, both the CLI and the existing dev platform offer the same experience.
+The biggest difference is how they're developed.
+The CLI takes a much more code-first approach, allowing you develop your Zapier app just like you would any other programming project.
+The developer platform on the other hand is much better for folks who want to make an app with minimal coding involved.
+Both will continue to coexist, so pick whichever fits your needs best!

 ### Requirements

 All Zapier CLI apps are run using Node.js `LAMBDA_VERSION`.